BETTER LEARN HOW TO LIVE WITH IDEA CULTS

 Idea Cults have three characteristics (note: I’m speculating on this stuff.
 In essence, blogs give us the opportunity to play with ideas in the rough).
 First, Idea Cults encourage insularity.
 They produce their own knowledge structures, news sources, websites, publications.
 These knowledge structures can be described as a community.
 These communities also have their own knowledge leaders or go-to people for interpreting social events in the right way or under terms acceptable to the community.

 Idea Cults also encourage closure.
-Ideas, knowledge, regardless of validity and reliability, that do not conform to the narratives approved by the community are strictly excluded.
+Ideas, forms of knowledge, regardless of validity and reliability, that do not conform to the narratives approved by the community are strictly excluded.
 They are discredited not through reasoned argument, but by virtue of the fact that they contradict the approved narrative.
 In essence, information critical of the approved narrative is defined as apostasy, not to be trusted, not to be embraced, even in part.
 Those spokespeople who are known to represent a contrary knowledge community are automatically suspect as liars or advocates for a sinister agenda.

 Finally, Idea Cults reaffirm identity.
 Members of Idea Cults are not just people who share similar ideas.
 These ideas are incorporated into their identities as individuals.
 These ideas become a part of who cult members are, how they identify themselves.
 In many ways, this is the most constraining feature of identity cults.
 Information that might contradict the basic tenets of a particular idea is not just threatening to the belief system.
 They are a threat the individual’s very perception of self.